Ar. Sonali Dhopte at Smart Buildings Summit 2015 | Excelize

 The Smart Buildings Summit got underway in Hotel Four Seasons, Mumbai, on August 21, 2015.
 Organized by CONSTRUCTION WORLD and Smart Cities Council India, the summit’s theme was “Smart Buildings: Redefining Our Buildings” with the involvement of 12 speakers and 5 high-powered sessions.

 Mr. Padode, as moderator, touched upon building automation, which already exists, but which has a cost involved, delving deeper into building information modeling (BIM), building maintenance system (BMS), and geographic information system (GIS).
 Other panelists included architect Sanjay Puri, Chetan Raikar, Chairman, and Managing Director, Structural Consultants, and Sonali Dhopte, Director, Excelize.

 Topics in Smart Building Technology

 During this panel discussion, the need for using Smart Building Technology was discussed.
-Using BIM during the design phase for coordination and then using the data from this model during operation stage of a building is one of the ways the buildings can be made smarter.
-This was discussed by the panel in relation to solar analysis and temperature control in any building, water meters and recycling water and using innovative construction techniques to make buildings smarter.
+Using BIM during the design phase for coordination and then using the data from this model during the operation stage of a building is one of the ways the buildings can be made smarter.
+This was discussed by the panel in relation to solar analysis and temperature control in any building, water meters, and recycling water, and using innovative construction techniques to make buildings smarter.